 In order to create poligeenan, you need a combination of heat and acid.
 To be more accurate, in order to convert into poligeenan, processed seaweed needs to experience temperatures in excess of 190°F (75° hotter than the highest survivable body temperature ever recorded) for a sustained amount of time, while also being subjected to acidity comparable to levels found in car batteries.

-And all the fear-based carrageenan research has only focused on animals or on cells in Petri dishes.
+And all the fear-based carrageenan research has only focused on animal studies or on cells in Petri dishes.
 As of now, the results of studies showing that carrageenan is harmful to humans have never been replicated.

 Based on all the research, there is no need to avoid carrageenan.
 Again, there's a reason why it's an improved ingredient for baby foods, which have some of the strictest standards for safety and health.
 But, if you’re still not convinced that it’s safe to eat, do what feels comfortable and use carrageenan-free products.
 You won't be missing out on any vital nutrients.